arangodb/docs/3.7/aql/execution-and-performance-optimizer.md

   Depends on *remove-unnecessary-remote-scatter* rule.

 - `remove-distribute-nodes` _(Enterprise Edition only)_:
   combines *DistributeNode*s into one if possible.
-This rule will trigger if e.g. two *DistributeNode*s share the same input variables and therefore can be optimized into a single *DistributeNode*.
+This rule will trigger if two *DistributeNode*s share the same input variables and therefore can be optimized into a single *DistributeNode*.